Add $30.00 to reach the minimum spend of $30.

 In terms of storage, konjac noodles are shelf stable, so it’s perfectly fine to keep them in the cupboard for months as long as they’re in the original packaging.
 Once the bag is opened, submerge any unprepared noodles in an airtight container of water and keep in the refrigerator for up to a week, changing the water every few days.
 Konjac noodles can’t be frozen though: due to the high water content of konjac flour, the noodles will disintegrate once thawed.

 If you’re wondering where to buy konjac noodles, check out health food stores or your closest Asian market.
-You can also explore the dry noodles available on Bokksu’s virtual shelves too – and try anything else that takes your fancy at Bokksu’s online Asian grocery store.
+You can also explore the noodles available on Bokksu’s virtual shelves too – and try anything else that takes your fancy at Bokksu’s online Asian grocery store.

 Author Bio